dizzib/rkeys/readme.md

 With [node.js] installed on the target [X11] box:

-    $ sudo npm install -g rkeys
+    $ sudo npm install -g --unsafe-perm rkeys

 Note: A couple of [dependencies] use [node-gyp] to compile binaries during install so you'll need to have [python] 2.7 and [GCC] installed on your system.
-You might also want to add the `--unsafe-perm` flag so node-gyp can write to `/root/.node-gyp` as explained in
+You can remove the `--unsafe-perm` flag if you don't trust node-gyp having root permission but the install procedure will be less efficient as explained in [this issue](https://github.com/TooTallNate/node-gyp/issues/454).
-[this issue](https://github.com/TooTallNate/node-gyp/issues/454).

 ## run examples